Yuliya Stisyuk

-Yuliya Stisyuk (11 September 2000) is a swimmer from Azerbaijan.
+Yuliya Stisyuk (born 11 September 2000) is a swimmer from Azerbaijan.
 She competed in 50 m, 100 m, 200 m backstroke events in 2014 FINA World Swimming Championships (25 m) and set a record of Azerbaijan swimmers in these disciplines.
-Stisyuk also competed in the 2015 European Games in Backstroke disciplines.
+Stisyuk also competed in the 2015 European Games in backstroke disciplines.
+Stisyuk was part of the women's 4 × 100 metre medley relay team that won the bronze medal at the 2017 Islamic Solidarity Games in Baku, Azerbaijan.